The Trusteed IRA rules and applications are clear.

-Trusteed IRA - How it Works
+Trusteed IRA - How It Works

-The Trusteed IRA follows the form of an Individual Retirement Account where the custodian the IRA works as a trust rather than just a normal custodian account.
+The Trusteed IRA follows the form of an Individual Retirement Account where the custodian of the IRA works as a trust rather than just a normal custodian account.
 This means IRAs formally should be considered as a trust (see IRC Section 408(a)) and yet at the same fall under the definition of a trust account (see IRC Section 408(h)).

-The taxes due on a Trusteed IRA follow the same rules regardless of the custodial account defined as a custodial IRA or a trusteed IRA.
-The RMD rules follow the same structure.
-The critical differences exists whether the IRA Owner wishes to follow Merrill Lynch's or Wealth Advisors Trust Company model.
-For the latter, after the IRA Owner's passing the IRA custodial account splits into separate trusts - one for each primary beneficiary listed in the IRA custodial account.
-Each of those trusts RMDs and taxes follow the age of the beneficiary (note: See potential impact if Secure Act becomes law).
+For the latter, the IRA custodial account splits into separate trusts after the IRA owner's passing — one for each primary beneficiary listed in the IRA custodial account.
+Each of those trusts RMDs and taxes follow the age of the beneficiary

 Clark v.
 Rameker